10 min read

 4. Limited holidays and family time

-Bakers are often busiest during holidays and special occasions — times when others are celebrating with loved ones.
-Major holidays can mean long hours in the kitchen, fulfilling orders and meeting demand.
+Bakers often face their busiest schedules during holidays and special occasions - the very times others are relaxing with loved ones.

 5. Salary limitations